KhronosGroup/Vulkan-ValidationLayers/docs/creating_tests.md

 ## Google Test Overview

-The tests take advantage of the Google Test (gtest) Framework which breaks each test into a `TEST_F(VkLayerTest, TestName)` "Test Fixture".
+The tests take advantage of the Google Test (gtest) Framework which breaks each test into a `TEST_F(NegativeOther, TestName)` "Test Fixture".
 This just means that for every test there will be a class that holds many useful member variables.

-To run a test labeled `TEST_F(VkLayerTest, Foo)` is as simple as going `--gtest_filter=VkLayerTest.Foo`
+To run a test labeled `TEST_F(NegativeOther, Foo)` is as simple as going `--gtest_filter=NegativeOther.Foo`

 ## VkRenderFramework